How We Use AI

 The signing attorney.
 Always.

 Our AI stack's open-source foundation, LQ.AI (Apache-2.0), is authored by Kevin Keller and the LegalQuants community; we contribute back.
-Related: engagement terms.
+Related: engagement terms (our standard letter is provided in full before you sign anything).